ni/nimi-python/docs/nidcpower/attributes.rst

     Specifies whether to cache the value of attributes.
     When caching is enabled, NI-DCPower records the current power supply settings and avoids sending  redundant commands to the device.
 Enabling caching can significantly increase execution speed.
     NI-DCPower might always cache or never cache particular attributes regardless of the setting of this attribute.
-    Use the niDCPower_InitializeWithChannels function to override this value.
+    Use the :py:meth:`nidcpower.Session._initialize_with_channels` function to override this value.
     Default Value: VI_TRUE

     The following table lists the characteristics of this property.